 However, it is a story of details, so people who do not mind the difference can be skipped.
-Nevertheless the “voltage-dependent sodium channel” animation is the latest version of this page (revised version).
+Nevertheless the voltage-dependent sodium channel animation of this page is the latest version (revised version).

 ● The switch of the channel is positive (apparent)

 In the voltage-dependent channel, the specific part with electricity in the molecule moves according to the potential difference inside and outside the cell membrane in which the channel is embedded.
 That is the switch to open and close the gate.
 The principle is simple, the same polarity repel each other, different polarities attract each other.
 In the previous version of the page , I was thinking that the actual situation would not be understood well, so I assumed that this switch was a particle with a negative charge and drawn animation.
 However, when examined afterwards, although information was not yet found in the sodium channel, it seems that there is almost no doubt that at least in the voltage-dependent potassium channel, the gate is a positively charged particle ( Gate / Brain Science Dictionary ) .
 (To be precise, the potential sensor for moving the gate is positive particles.)

 So in the picture of the sodium channel, using the known information, for the time being, the gate switch should be drawn with positively charged particles.
 So, the revised latest version is the animation of this page.